 UNDERSTANDING THE BENCHMARK

-Understanding the wheels that turn in order to generate the Benchmarking diagram (above) is key understanding your buildings energy performance results.
+Understanding the wheels that turn in order to generate the Benchmarking diagram (above) is key to understanding your building's energy performance results.

 WHERE DOES THE BASELINE COME FROM?